 - Process, remove, and store: 25 minutes

-Though Allrecipes implies that the active part of the process (not including storage) would take about 2 hours 45 minutes, it ended up taking me 3 hours 40 minutes, not including time spent buying supplies.
+Though Allrecipes implies the active part of the process (not including storage) would take about 2 hours 45 minutes, it ended up taking me 3 hours 40 minutes, not including time spent buying supplies.
 It’s possible that some of the extra time was due to my being a relative novice.
 If you’re more experienced with heavy-duty cooking, Allrecipes’ estimate could be reasonable.

 Advantages of Canning vs. Buying Canned at the Store

-1. Canning Is Fun
+1. Canning Can Be Fun

-And high-quality ingredients aren’t just better for you and the environment – they often taste better too.
+High-quality ingredients aren’t just better for you and the environment — they often taste better too.

-3. Educational for Kids (and Adults)
+3. It’s Educational for Kids & Adults

 4. No Need to Buy New Jars Every Time